mtkksk1780/mtkksk1780/README.md

 # 👋 Hi there

-I'm **Masato**.
-I have over 7 years of experience in web development and project management, with a strong passion for problem-solving.
+I’m Masato, a web developer and project manager with over 7 years of experience and a strong passion for problem-solving.
 Having worked in different roles, I’ve gained a deep understanding of both business and technical perspectives.
-My diverse experience enables me to support the full development process　from gathering requirements with stakeholders to coding, testing, and deployment.
+My diverse experience enables me to support the full development process, from gathering requirements with stakeholders to coding, testing, and deployment.

 ---